Oh, the joys of late night television in the United States!

 PS.
 Just as I was about to publish this article, I found a comment on Ellen's website from someone who claims to be the woman in the infomercial who no longer worries about identity theft.

-Hat-tip: Paul Baccas of SophosLabs, who hasn't yet explained what he was doing watching Ellen.
+Hat-tip: Paul Baccas, who hasn't yet explained what he was doing watching Ellen.